joshrainwater/dotfiles/README.md

 how I'm currently working.

 ## Things to do in Windows (Assuming WSL like I currently use)
 - Install a NerdFont for icons.
-I use JetBrains
+I most commonly use JetBrains or FiraCode
     - https://www.nerdfonts.com/font-downloads
 - Install WindowsTerminal, WSL, Ubuntu, all that jazz.
-- Fix margins on Windows Terminal; by default there is a lot of space.
+- Remove margins on Windows Terminal; by default there is a lot of space.